nationalarchives/ds-caselaw-editor-ui/README.md

 2. Check that the Fab Build is also running by opening a terminal window and typing `fab start`, this should return a message to say it's up to date.
 3. Now open a new terminal window and create a new superuser account by running the following commands:

-- Type `docker-compose exec django bash` and hit return
+- Type `docker compose exec django bash` and hit return
 - Now type `python manage.py createsuperuser`and hit return, This will show the set username of `root`.
 You can change this to something else to make it more personal – but it can be left as it is.
 If you want to change it, type in your new username and hit return if you are happy with leaving it as `root` also just hit return.
 - It will now ask you for your email address, type this in and hit return.
 - Lastly, you will require a password, There are no rules to follow so it can be what you want.
 You will need to re-type your password so that it is validated.